cannabis venture capital

 Banking

-While there was initial excitement in 2022 over the potential of the SAFE Act passing, that has not come to pass, and investors are still wary of gambling with their money.
+While there was initial excitement in 2022 over the potential of the SAFE Act passing, that has not come to pass yet in 2025, and investors are still wary of gambling with their money.
 The failing SAFE Act creates complications for cannabis.
 With the federal prohibition of cannabis, banking can still feel like a minefield for new companies.

 Psychedelics are developing quickly, sometimes seemingly more attractive than cannabis.
 Psychedelics is an industry quickly on the rise, and many investors view it as similar to, but in competition with cannabis.
 While both forms of plant medicine can benefit people and work well together, cannabis and psychedelics are often compared like siblings in boardrooms and budget sheets.